curioustorvald/partband/Elegant Image Gallery Using Partitioned Container Bands.md

 - Implement animation systems
 - Adapt the system for specific use cases

 Feel free to fork the repository and submit pull requests.
-The modular architecture makes it straightforward to extend functionality without disrupting core behavior.
+The modular architecture makes it straightforward to extend functionality without disrupting core behaviour.

 The Partitioned Container Band system stands as proof that complex visual problems can yield to systematic solutions.
 By combining mathematical optimisation with aesthetic sensibility, it opens new possibilities for automated layout generation across diverse applications.
 As image collections continue to grow in size and variety, systems like this become not just useful, but essential tools for managing visual content at scale.